taylor-west/bio_465_structure_function/README.md

             show dots, Q9VH77_bind_site

-3. On the right hand side, click the A button next to the bind_site name, then click the option labeled “center” to center the camera on the binding site.
+3. On the right hand side, click the A button next to the bind_site name, then click the option labeled `center` to center the camera on the binding site.
+4. Four buttons to the left, click the colored button C, then find the option `by element` then click the second option from the top to color the residues and highlight the atoms that participate in binding.
-4. Click and drag on the display window to rotate the camera until reaching a desired image.
+5. Zoom into the binding site using the scroll wheel.
+Click and drag on the display window to rotate the camera until reaching a desired image.
+6. Change the background color through the Display settings: `Display > Background > White`
-5. Export the image by clicking File > Export image > PNG > Capture current display > Save PNG image as…
+7. Export the image by clicking `File > Export image > PNG > Capture current display > Save PNG image as…`

-#### **Figure 3**--Example of full figure: figure_2_complete.png
+#### **Figure 3**--Example of full figure: figure_3_complete.png

 To generate Figure 3, run the file `figures/figure_3/make_figure_3.py` with 2 commandline arguments: